Groundzone

 Dutch Elm Disease

-The fatal and fast spreading tree disease, Dutch Elm Disease, has been discovered in the Waipā District.
+The fatal and fast spreading tree disease, Dutch Elm Disease, has been discovered in the Waipā District in Waikato.

 Dutch Elm Disease (DED) – Cambridge, Te Awamutu & Surrounding Areas